lee0c/lee0c.github.io/_posts/2025/2025-09-08-designing-a-bag.md

 ## consider v2

-even if you won't be making one. what would you do differently? where does your design fail? where does it *succeed?*
+even if you won't be making one, what would you do differently?
+Where does your design fail?
+Where does it *succeed?*